AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### Build Locally

-#### Add the buildtime environment variables
+#### Add the Buildtime Environment Variables

 The camera architecture should be added as a buildtime environment variable, so that it corresponds to the target device's hardware.

-Use arm32 for ARTPEC-7 devices
+Use arm32v7 for ARTPEC-7 devices

 ```
 ARCH=arm32v7